nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 # 6 Version update
 We can update the Security Server Sidecar by creating a backup, running the image with the new version, and restore the backup or reuse the volume with the xroad config ([5](# 5-Back-up-and-Restore)).
-Another option, we can manually update the X-Road sidecar packages while the Docker container is running.
+Another option, we can manually update the X-Road Sidecar packages while the Docker container is running.
 To do this we must:
 - From the command line open a bash terminal inside the container:
 ```